 CMM 405. toh.shc.edu (3) An experiential entry-level internet audio course that instructs students on the use of equipment and software for online distribution of digital content through http://toh.shc.edu, introduces content planning, implementation, responsibility, intellectual property and the systems in which internet distribution of digital content exists.
 Lab Fees: Curriculum, Equipment and Supplies.

-CMM 406. toh.shc.edu Leadership (3) This continuation course allows students who have completed CMM 405 to continue experiential learning via content production for http://toh.shc.edu and assume a leadership role in the areas of news, programming or promotion.
-Prerequisite: CMM 405.
-Lab Fees: Curriculum, Equipment and Supply.

 CMM 415.
 Photojournalism (3) A hands-on course for advanced photographers who wish to hone their skills in the areas of journalistic and documentary imagery.
 The medium's history, its ethical codes in picture-making, and the vast diversity of content and approaches will be covered.
 BYOD (DSLR camera not provided.)
 Photoshop skills stressed.
 Prerequisite: CMM/ART 254.
 Lab Fees: Curriculum, Equipment and Supply.